-In addition to our equity method investments and available for sale investments, we hold options to purchase 1.0 million additional shares of Neovasc, which are fully vested as of December 31, 2016, options to purchase 5.0 million additional shares of BioCardia, none of which are vested as of December 31, 2016, and 1.0 million, 2.3 million, 0.3 million, 0.7 million, 0.7 million, 0.5 million and 0.2 million of warrants to purchase additional shares of COCP, ARNO, Sevion, MabVax, InCellDx, Inc., Xenetic and RXi, respectively.
+In addition to our equity method investments and available for sale investments, we hold options to purchase 0.4 million additional shares of BioCardia, 0.1 million of which are vested as of December 31, 2017, and 1.0 million, 0.7 million, 0.5 million, 0.2 million and 4.9 million of warrants to purchase additional shares of COCP, InCellDx, Inc., Xenetic, RXi and Neovasc, respectively.
 We recorded the changes in the fair value of the options and warrants in Fair value changes of derivative instruments, net in our Consolidated Statement of Operations.
 We also recorded the fair value of the options and warrants in Investments, net in our Consolidated Balance Sheet.
 See further discussion of the Company's options and warrants in Note 17 and Note 18.